Week 19 DVOA Ratings

 On the other hand, three of the four teams have improved on defense in the second half of the season, which becomes clear when you compare regular-season defensive DVOA with weighted defensive DVOA.
 All four teams rank better in weighted DVOA, but the Rams are basically even with where they were for the full regular season.
 The Patriots and Chiefs have been better on defense, and the Saints have been a lot better.

 You will find DVOA matchup pages for the conference championships on the FO Premium page.
 Snap counts are updated with information on the divisional round.
-And if you have a team in the Football Outsiders 2019 Playoff Fantasy Challenge, you can check out your team right here.
-Scores for this will also be updated later tonight.

 * * * * *